dhirajgagrai/linux-kernel-dev-setup/README.md

-# Linux Kernel Development Setup for Docker
+# Linux Kernel Development Setup for MacOS

 This repository documents my setup for Linux kernel development, including tools, configurations, and workflows to streamline the process on MacOS.